gruiick/pySpaceTrader/README.rst

 Disclaimer: This is a toy project, early work in progress...
 It may never be finished and it will differ from original games.

 I am not a professional developer, but I am heager to learn.
-I need something to work on my (poor) python skills.
+I needed something to work on my (poor) python skills.

 That being said, you are *very welcome* to help, if you want to (See CONTRIBUTING.rst).